 2012 was a huge year.
 From testing our limits in space, to testing our Limits as humans.
 We discovered what makes up the small stuff, and found a bunch of new big planets.
-Every day we add to our list of most important stories from 2012.
+Some of these are some creative marketing ideas.
+Others happen to fall more than a little short.
+Regardless, every day we add to our list of most important stories from 2012.
 From Outspace to our innerspace, here are the best 15 Science and Tech stories from the past year

 #15: Facebook’s Failed IPO

 The most hotly anticipated and exciting IPOs of the year, Facebook, finally went public this year.
 With the largest IPOs for a tech company, everyones favourite social media site entered the game valued at $104Billion USD before snapping up photo-sharing giant Instagram.

 After lots of problems and botched IPO, the stock went public and plummeted by $38/share.
 After NASDAQ admitted to a technical glitch on opening day and Morgan Stanley was fined for influencing share sales, the stock hit $17.55 in early September.
 After outrage over privacy changes and its effects over Instagram, Facebook has yet to recover

 2012 saw the return of Microsoft as the company saw a comeback, with a brand new version of windows, a totally redesigned UI to work on both mobile and desktop and a new tablet.

 Microsoft, being best know for its Windows operating system, took big risks in an attempt to get a slice of the market share.
 Windows 8 saw Microsoft ditch the start button and windows it had become ubiquitous with and launch a system that runs on playful ’tiles’ that can be used the same by either mouse or touch.

 The company also made huge gains into the hardware market with its first tablet, the Surface, while also launching Windows phone 8.
 All platforms run different version of the new windows OS.